 I had suggested that the legal reasons to refuse the original article were bogus, and the brush-off of the revised piece surely confirmed this beyond reasonable doubt.
 No one in the corridors of mainstream media power is interested in the plight of the falsely accused.
 I'd had many other fruitless interactions with the media over the previous five years – including newspapers, magazines, radio and television – and the best any managed was the same silent veto from on high.
 I'm tempted to call it a brick wall, but it's more like a drawbridge which unseen defenders calmly winch up whenever anyone gets close to the gate.

 What do I now make of Andrea?
 A cynic might say that she just wanted to give the impression of impartiality, and she would never have done an article on false allegations.
 That may be unfair, though I do wonder if she really did send my second version to the boss upstairs.
 Despite her claim to be interested in balance, I haven't noticed a single sentence acknowledging false allegations in any of her own published writing.
 After her pouty response I tried to maintain the connection with her, even sending her a link to an online article that supported her campaign stance, about the rise of the #metoo movement in France.
 I never heard back, so I seem to have been unfriended.

 That's the story of Who's a Victim versions one and two.
-A third piece, A Lesser Tragedy, is based on the same TV One news item.
+Another piece, A Lesser Tragedy, is based on the same TV One news item.
 However, it is far longer and also broader in its scope than the first two.
 A Lesser Tragedy uses the comment by the same sexual complainant as a springboard to dive into many aspects of false allegations.
 I also intend it to be a live file which I'll update and expand.